Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 - And that solves the problems with main thread.
 - **Its all in the README**
   ### Problems with running the commands on creating package
- - There is a big possibility that the error has to do something with **command line tools** from Xcode
+ - There is a big possibility that the error has to do something with **command line tools** from Xcode.
-        - First of all, install command line tools
+        - First of all, install command line tools:

             `xcode-select --install`